Where to Run

 Time to drive from Coffs Harbour: 30 minutes

 As you reach the top, you will be surrounded by stunning rainforest on an undulating and pleasant to run on forest roads.
 Follow the signposts to Bangalore Falls Picnic Area, where a toilet is located.

-A 1km rainforest singletrack from the picnic area will then take you down to the stunning Bangalore Falls.
-Return the same way down Pine Road or via Jersey Bull Road which crossing the crystal clear Urumbilum River at the bottom.
+1km of rainforest singletrack from the picnic area will then take you down to the picturesque Bangalore Falls.
+Return the same way down Pine Road or via Jersey Bull Road which crosses the crystal clear Urumbilum River twice.

 An alternative to this route is to drive up Eastern Dorrigo Way and start at the Ulong Cafe in the Valley.
-From the cafe you can follow Corfes Road that leads out to Bangalore Falls and is more runnable terrain.
+From the cafe you can follow Corfes Road that leads out to Bangalore Falls and follows more runnable terrain.

 #3 Bongil Bongil NP